GOcontroll/node-red-gocontroll/README.md

 Reads out the option gps antenna that can be attached when the controller is equipped with an LTE modem.
 Note: the GOcontroll Moduline Display can't be equipped with an LTE modem therefore this node has no function on that particular board.

+## 4-20mA module
+Reads out up to 10 4-20mA sensors.
+Note: if there is a different program (most often a compiled Simulink model) that will try to initialize the modules, it will cause strange behaviour.
+It is required that only one application claiming the modules is running.

 ## input module
 Reads out a 6 or 10 channel input module, output depends on how it is configured in the node.
-Note: if there is a different program (most often a compiled Simulink model) that will try to initialize the modules running, it will cause strange behaviour.
+Note: if there is a different program (most often a compiled Simulink model) that will try to initialize the modules, it will cause strange behaviour.
 It is required that only one application claiming the modules is running.

 ## input module reset
 (Re)sets the counter of a certain input channel on an input module, this only works when the input module is configured to provide counter functionality.
+Note: if there is a different program (most often a compiled Simulink model) that will try to initialize the modules, it will cause strange behaviour.
+It is required that only one application claiming the modules is running.

 ## output module
 Controls a 6 or 10 channel output module, outputs some information about the module like temperature, ground shift, status code and current.
-Note only a 6 channel module provides current per channel, the 10 channel module can only measure total current.
+Note: only a 6 channel module provides current per channel, the 10 channel module can only measure total current.
+Note: if there is a different program (most often a compiled Simulink model) that will try to initialize the modules, it will cause strange behaviour.
+It is required that only one application claiming the modules is running.

 ## bridge module
 Controls a 2 channel output module also called the bridge module.
 It is nearly identical to the regular output module in interfacing.
 This one also provides a current per channel feedback.
+Note: if there is a different program (most often a compiled Simulink model) that will try to initialize the modules, it will cause strange behaviour.
+It is required that only one application claiming the modules is running.

 ## can receive
 Allows for reading out the CAN busses on the GOcontroll Moduline controllers.